-This is part two of a blog series on how we’re using our own platform to fuel success.
+This is the third post in a blog series on how we’re using our own platform to fuel success.
 This post is by Ginger Tranter, Senior Manager, Education Services at SalesLoft.
-You can read the first, “How SalesLoft Uses SalesLoft to Drive Customer Success,” here.
+You can check out the other articles in this series here:

 Do you believe that just two people could educate thousands of customers at scale?

 I’ve been at SalesLoft for 3 years now, where my primary focus is training thousands, not hundreds, of customers.

 What do I mean by that?
 Well, we want to ensure that SalesLoft training serves not just a subset of users, but that everyone can find value in the materials we’re offering.

 If you were tasked with such a feat on a team of two people, what resources would you want to provide for customers?

 You could create FAQs or a knowledge base or online training (all of which SalesLoft has), but even that may not seem like enough.
 Because, let’s be honest, even the most well-designed training hubs can be daunting for brand new users.

 But with SalesLoft Cadences, we can take all of our training assets a step further.

 The New User Cadence helps us serve up training highlights for new users, right in their inbox.
 Customers receive a self-guided, self-paced tour of how to get started with SalesLoft.
 Let’s talk about that.